Universal Aspects of Barrier Crossing Under Bias: Scaling Ansatz

 In our numerical experiments, the external bias is applied in two ways: (i) as a time-invariant pulling force of constant strength and (ii) as a linearly time-varying force with a constant loading rate.
 In the case of constant pulling, the system is prepared in the equilibrium state of the tilted energy profile [viz.\ $\tilde{U}(x) = U(x) - Fx$] and remains in thermal equilibrium throughout the simulation.
 In the case of steady loading, the system is prepared in the equilibrium state of the unbiased profile ($F=0$ for all $t\le 0$), but as time elapses it is driven away from equilibrium ($F = KVt$ for all $t>0$) in proportion to how much $KV$ exceeds $k_0F_T$.

 In both cases, the role of $F$ is to gently tilt the landscape (statically or dynamically), as depicted in the upper panel of Fig~\ref{FIG:Double-well}.
 There, the purple curve depicts the potential profile in its unbiased state; the green curve shows the profile after application of the external bias.
 Generically, the force-dependent values of the barrier distance $x^\ddagger(F)$ and barrier height ${\Delta G}^\ddagger (F)$ are monotonic decreasing in $F$, and hence the barrier crossing process becomes energetically less costly (and crossing events more frequent) as the external bias is ramped up.

-{\emph{Numerical results}}---We carried out a thorough and comprehensive Langevin simulation study.
-At the start of each run, the system was prepared in a properly equilibrated state: an initial position and velocity were drawn from the heat bath distribution of the appropriate energy profile, with the constraint that the particle be situated on the originating-well side of the barrier.
-Forward evolution was carried out with adaptive time steps taken small enough that the discretization error could be shown to be negligible.
-The simulation made use of a high-quality, long-period pseudorandom number generator that guaranteed the statistical independence of the instantaneous thermal forces.

-We considered seven different potentials having shape parameter~\cite{Dudko-PRL-06} $\nu = 0.66$, 0.75, 0.83, 0.9, 1, 1.1, 1.2; these values step through the full range of possibilities for smooth potentials based on polynomials.
-This family of energy potentials---translated and rescaled to coincide at the bottom of the originating well and at the top of the barrier so as to emphasize the shape difference---is displayed in the lower panel of Fig~\ref{FIG:Double-well}.
-We also considered eight barrier regimes, with $1/\beta \Delta G^\ddagger = k_BT/\Delta G^\ddagger$ taking values 0.25, 0.3, 0.35, 0.40, 0.45, 0.50, 0.55, 0.60, a list that includes temperatures high enough (or, equivalently, barriers low enough) to be outside the range of validity for pure Arrhenius-law behavior.
-Simulations were carried out in both the constant-force and steady-loading modes, with relative applied forces ($F/F_B$) and relative loading rates ($KV/k_0F_T$) each spanning nearly 10 orders of magnitude.
-For each run, the trajectory leading to barrier traversal was captured and analyzed.

-The numerical simulations were carried out using a modified version~\cite{Gronbech-Jensen-Mol-13} of the standard Verlet algorithm~\cite{Verlet-PRL-67}.
-In each run, a critical time $t_c$, taken to be either the first-passage time of the particle over the barrier or the moment at which the barrier vanished, was recorded.
-For each energy potential profile and simulation mode, 3000 instantiations were generated.

-In the constant-force mode, the rate $k(F)$ was computed from the mean escape time: $k(F) =1/t_{\text{avg}}$, where $t_{\text{avg}} = (1/3000)\sum_{i=1}^{3000}t_c^{(i)}$.
-In the steady-loading mode, the linear correspondence $F_c = KVt_c$ gave rise to 3000 critical force values, on the basis of which further analyses were performed.
-First, the $F_c$ values were sorted to identify their median value, which corresponds to the half-life force $\hat{F}$ (the force at which half of a population of independent particles would have escaped the well).
-Second, the $F_c$ values were bootstrapped~\cite{Efron-CRC-93} to obtain the cumulative probability distribution $P(F_c) = \int_0^{F_c}\!dF\,p(F)$ and probability density $p(F_c) = P'(F_c)$.
-Finally the value of $k(F)=k(KVt)$, the instantaneous rate of barrier crossing at a particular bias strength, was obtained using the relation $k(F_c) = {KVp(F_c)}/{(1-P(F_c))}$~\cite{Dudko-PRL-06}.
+The free-energy minimum is progressively destabilized and disappears entirely at the threshold for barrier extinction.